-- To receive gifts, bequests, trusts, funds, and property and beneficially, or as a trustee agent, to hold, invest, develop, manage, administer and distribute funds and property for the objects of the Corporation, for and to such other organizations as are "qualified donees" under the provisions of the Income Tax Act and for such other purposes and activities as are authorized for registered charities under the provisions of the Income Tax Act; and - To conduct any and all activities and exercise any and all such powers as are necessary for the achievement and furtherance of the objects of the Corporation.
+- To solicit and receive gifts, bequests, trusts, funds and property and beneficially, or as a trustee or agent, to hold, invest, develop, manage, accumulate and administer funds and property for the purpose of disbursing funds and property exclusively to registered charities and "qualified donees" under the provisions of the Income Tax Act; and - To undertake activities ancillary and incidental to the attainment of the aforementioned charitable purposes.

-The Organization's programs/activities identified on its Registered Charity Information Return, form T3010 under Section C2 for the fiscal period ending November 30, 2010, indicated that its only program was that "it received donations".
+The Organization's programs/activities identified on its Registered Charity Information Return, T3010 under Section C2 for the fiscal period ending February 28, 2011, indicated that its only program was to "make gifts to qualified donees".